trattner/atratt/_posts/landing.md

 - Founded Lean On Me, a mental health nonprofit that empowers thousands of college students to engage in meaningful and challenging conversations through technology.

-- Scored perfectly on SAT, ACT, AP, and IB test sections.
-On the first try.
+- Scored perfectly on SAT, ACT, AP, and IB test sections, on the first try.

-- Earned B.S. in Mathematics with Computer Science (course 18c) after only 3 years of classes at MIT.
+- Earned a B.S. in Mathematics with Computer Science (course 18c) after only 3 years of classes at MIT.

-- Designated a national chess expert by the U.S. Chess Federation.
+- Designated a national chess expert (Elo Rating 2000+) by the U.S. Chess Federation.

 # To Get Started...